Last updated: July 3, 2026

 - Banned Emoji & Violations: The opposing team sees 3 "banned emoji" tied to the clue-giver's word and acts as referee.
 If the clue-giver speaks out loud or uses a banned emoji, the opposing team can hit "Violation" to dock points.

-Emoji Tabu Tactics & Strategy: As the clue-giver, use your first 3 emoji to cover two or three different angles of the word (object, place, action) — sticking to just one angle can leave your team stuck.
+Forbidden Emoji Tactics & Strategy: As the clue-giver, use your first 3 emoji to cover two or three different angles of the word (object, place, action) — sticking to just one angle can leave your team stuck.
 As the opposing team, keep a close eye on the banned emoji list; catching a small slip from the clue-giver earns you a valuable point swing.

 6. Frequently Asked Questions & In-Game Tactics